art-from-the-machine/Mantella/docs/pages/installation_fallout4.md

 </details> <br>
 <details> <summary><b>⚙️ Features</b></summary>

-🎙️ Interact with AI-powered NPCs using your voice (via Whisper STT) or your keyboard
+🎙️ Interact with AI-powered NPCs using your voice or your keyboard

 👥 Works with every NPC—even modded ones

 🧾 600+ NPCs have unique personality backstories

-🤖 Supports local and cloud LLMs:
+🤖 Supports local and cloud LLMs including:

 	koboldcpp